Johnstown, New York: Early colonial history

 The Irishman William Johnson came to the Province of New York from Ireland in 1738.
-Johnson was a trader who learned Native American languages and culture, and formed close relationships with many Native American leaders, especially those of the Mohawks and other members of the Iroquois Confederacy.
-His alliances and influence with the Iroquois played a significant part in the French and Indian War, in which he was a major general.
+Johnson was a trader who learned Indigenous languages and culture and formed close relationships with many Native American leaders, especially those of the Mohawk and other members of the Iroquois Confederacy.
+Johnson made use of his alliances and influence with the Iroquois on behalf of the British during the French and Indian War, in which he was a major general.
+He helped Great Britain defeat France and take over control of certain territories in North America.

-As a reward for his services, Johnson received large tracts of land in what are now Hamilton and Fulton counties.
-He established Johnstown and became one of New York's most prosperous and influential citizens.
-He was the largest landowner in the Mohawk Valley, with an estate of more than 400000 acre before his death.
-Having begun as an Indian trader, he expanded his business interests to include a sawmill and lumber business, and a flour mill that served the area.
-Johnson, the largest slaveholder in the county and perhaps in the state of New York, had some 60 enslaved Africans working these businesses.
+As a reward for his services, Johnson received large tracts of land in what are now Hamilton and Fulton counties in New York.
+Johnson established Johnstown and became one of New York's most prosperous and influential citizens.

+Johnson was the largest landowner in the Mohawk Valley, with an estate of more than 400000 acre before his death.
+Having begun as an Indian trader, Johnson expanded his business interests to include a sawmill and lumber business and a flour mill that served the area.
+Johnson, the largest enslaver in the county and perhaps in the state of New York, enslaved some 60 Africans to labor for these businesses.
 He also recruited many Scottish Highlander and Irish tenant farmers to work his lands.
-Observing Johnson's successful business endeavors, the local Native American inhabitants dubbed him Warragghivagey, or "he who does much business."
+Observing Johnson's successful business endeavors, the local Native American inhabitants dubbed him Warragghivage, or "he who does much business."